Gorgeous George: Professional wrestling career

 On March 26, 1947, Wagner defeated Enrique Torres to capture the Los Angeles Heavyweight Championship.
 On February 22, 1949, he was booked as the feature attraction at New York City's Madison Square Garden in what was pro wrestling's first return to the building in 12 years.
 By the 1950s, Gorgeous George's star power was so large that he was able to command 50% of the gate for his performances, which allowed him to earn over $100,000 a year, making him one of the highest-paid athletes in the world.
 On May 26, 1950, Gorgeous George defeated Don Eagle to claim the AWA World Heavyweight Championship (Boston version), which he held for several months.

-During this reign, he was beaten by the National Wrestling Alliance World Champion Lou Thesz in a highly publicized bout in Chicago.
+During this reign, he was beaten by National Wrestling Alliance World Champion Thesz in a highly publicized bout in Chicago.
 Gorgeous George's perhaps most famous match was against his longtime rival Whipper Billy Watson on March 12, 1959, in which a beaten George had his treasured golden locks shaved bald before 20,000 fans at Toronto's Maple Leaf Gardens and millions more who watched the match on CBC Television.

 In one of his final matches, Gorgeous George later faced off against, and lost to, an up-and-coming Bruno Sammartino.
 He lost his precious hair again, when he was defeated by the Destroyer in a hair vs. mask match at the Olympic Auditorium on November 7, 1962.
 This was his final match, as he was nearly 50 years old and suffering from the effects of alcoholism.
 Gorgeous George appeared in one motion picture, Alias the Champ, made in 1949, which featured wrestler Tor Johnson.